nyorain/vkpp/README.md

 __Comparison__ to [vulkan-hpp](https://github.com/KhronosGroup/Vulkan-Hpp):

 - Created with simplicity and compile-time in mind, more lightweight
-	- does NOT have a monolithic almost 30K LOC header
+	- does NOT produce a monolithic almost 30K LOC header
 	- splits usage into multiple headers, which allows you to e.g. only use the forward-declarations (less than 1K LOC) in your public headers